COVID-19 Updates: Taking steps to return to normal.

 Appropriate use of grant funds

 Land trusts must submit an annual report to AEP.
 This report outlines the land trust’s achievements and funding used to date.
 Land trusts must also submit a final report that describes the conservation outcomes achieved by the grant.

 Funds can be placed into a Stewardship Endowment Fund, but the funds must be earmarked for the project that they were awarded for.

 Management of lands already owned/managed by Land Trusts

-Grants from this program are intended to enable "new" conservation projects (e.g. new lands placed under conservation easements); therefore, funding requests for existing conservation projects will not be considered.
+Grants from this program are intended to enable "new" conservation projects (for example, new lands placed under conservation easements); therefore, funding requests for existing conservation projects will not be considered.
 Therefore, conservation easements obtained or land titles donated greater than a year prior to the application closing date are not eligible.

-To connect with the Alberta Land Trust Grant program:
+Connect with the Alberta Land Trust Grant program:

 Hours: 8:15 am to 4:30 pm (open Monday to Friday, closed statutory holidays)